|Share / Tweet / Pin Me!|

 Geographical Prepositions Quiz

 Think you’ve got it?
-Test yourself on the French geographical prepositions with this fill-in-the-blank exercise: Un été international
+Test yourself on French geographical prepositions with this fill-in-the-blank exercise: Un été international